 Strategy 7.1.
 Increase capacity to respond to fire events.

-Action 7.1.1: Investigate means to increase water pressure in existing fire hydrants.
+Action 7.1.1: The community will coordinate with County Utilities, County Fire, and the mutual domestic water association to investigate means to increase water pressure in existing fire hydrants.
 This may include but is not limited to connecting existing hydrants to the County water system and/or other available water systems at the earliest possible date.

-Action 7.1.2: Identify additional public and/or private water sources and to develop use agreements in order to meet emergency service needs in the planning area.
+Action 7.1.2: LCVA, LCMDWA, and County Fire will identify additional public and/or private water sources and to develop use agreements in order to meet emergency service needs in the planning area.

-Action 7.1.3: Develop an implementation and funding plan in order to expand the number and location of accessible fire hydrants throughout the planning area.
+Action 7.1.3: LCVA, LCMDWA, County Fire, and County Utilities will wevelop an implementation and funding plan in order to expand the number and location of accessible fire hydrants throughout the planning area.
 This may include, but is not limited to, construction of water storage facilities for emergency use in the planning area.
 Improvements must be designed to maintain the rural character of the community.

-Action 7.1.4: Assess the capacity and working order of existing fire hydrants and develop a repair and or replacement program for hydrants which are not in proper working order.
+Action 7.1.4: LCVA, LCMDWA, County Fire, and County Utilities will assess the capacity and working order of existing fire hydrants and develop a repair and or replacement program for hydrants which are not in proper working order.

-Action 7.1.5: Assess fire access conditions in the planning area and develop a community education program to ensure proper access conditions on roads, driveways and gated drives and roads within the planning area.
+Action 7.1.5: LCVA, LCMDWA, County Fire, and County Utilities will assess fire access conditions in the planning area and develop a community education program to ensure proper access conditions on roads, driveways and gated drives and roads within the planning area.

-Action 7.1.6: Plan for coordinated permitting and burning of agricultural fields, including working with the local Acequia Associations to coordinate burns and provide support to fire personnel.
+Action 7.1.6: LCVA and County Fire will plan for coordinated permitting and burning of agricultural fields, including working with the local Acequia Associations to coordinate burns and provide support to fire personnel.

-Action 7.1.7: Ensure that fire protection is available for addressing the spontaneous burning of manure piles and ensure that similar stockpiling of manure does not occur in the future.
+Action 7.1.7: LCVA, LCMDWA, and County Fire ensure that fire protection is available for addressing the spontaneous burning of manure piles and ensure that similar stockpiling of manure does not occur in the future.

 Strategy 7.2.
 Require an access management plan for all new roadways, per SGMP Strategy 29.4.2.

-Action 7.2.1: Ensure that developments and subdivisions in the Planning Area meet all commitments to create adequate fire protection services.
+Action 7.2.1: LCVA and County Fire will ensure that developments and subdivisions in the Planning Area meet all commitments to create adequate fire protection services.
 These commitments should be fully developed and in proper working order to service new residences and subdivisions.

 Strategy 7.3.
 Increase volunteer fire fighter recruitment from within the Planning Area.

-Action 7.3.1: Develop an educational campaign to increase awareness in the Planning Area of the need for volunteers and options for volunteering.
+Action 7.3.1: LCVA and County Fire will develop an educational campaign to increase awareness in the Planning Area of the need for volunteers and options for volunteering.
 (Coordinate with County efforts per SGMP Policy 29.3 and Strategy 29.3.1).

-Action 7.3.2: Increase fire protection awareness in the Planning Area.
+Action 7.3.2: LCVA and County Fire will increase fire protection awareness in the Planning Area.
 This will include an educational campaign to inform residents of current County Code requirements as well as practical measures that residents can implement to improve fire protection.

 Transportation